Connect with us

 We will review your complaint when we receive it.
 The procurement coordinator or a delegate will consider the record and all available facts and issue a decision within three business days of receiving the complaint.
 We will notify you if additional time is required and our response will be delayed.

 Responses to considered complaints will be in writing.
-Additionally, considered complaints, responses and remedies must be posted in Washington's Electronic Business Solution (WEBS)
+Additionally, we will post considered complaints, responses and remedies in Washington's Electronic Business Solution (WEBS) as required by state policy.

 WEBS vendor registration page (www.des.wa.gov)